-Effective 1 April 2018, the Company has applied Ind AS 115 'Revenue from contracts with customers' which establishes a comprehensive framework for determining whether, how much and when revenue is to be recognised.
+Effective 1 April 2018, the Company has applied Ind AS 115 'Revenue from contracts with customers' using the cumulative catch up transition method which establishes a comprehensive framework for determining whether, how much and when revenue is to be recognised.
 The adoption of the standard did not have any material impact to the financial statements of the Company.

-The Company, in its contracts with customers, promises to transfer distinct services rendered in the form of healthcare (transaction processing and revenue cycle management).
+The Company is in contracts with customers, promises to transfer distinct services rendered either in the form of contact centre and transaction processing services.